Victorvikson1996/Portfolio-Profile/README.md

 - Redux
 - GraphQL
 - TypeScript
+- NFT
-- Cloud Computing
+- Etheruem Developement
-- Tensorflow
+- Blockchain
-- Python
+- Web3
-- Flutter
+- DeFi

 #### You can ask me about :fax: